Can you steam clean a couch with a Clothes Steamer?

 Can You Steam Clean a Couch with a Clothes Steamer?

 You can use your clothes steamer to clean your couch or sofa.
-The proper way to do this is by pre-cleaning the couch with a vacuum cleaner and then use the clothes steamers’ steam burst feature to steam clean your couch.
+The proper way to do this is by pre-cleaning the couch with a vacuum cleaner and then using the clothes steamers’ steam burst feature to steam clean your couch.

 Should You Steam Clean Your Couch?

 Steam cleaning helps to remove bad smells, old stains, mold within the couch, dirt and grouts stuck deep inside the fabric.
 Moreover, steam cleaning helps to sanitize your couch easily even kills bacteria.

 Vacuuming only removes dust, pet hairs, and pollen.
 But with the help of steam cleaning your sofa will look like a brand new model and will smell good too.

 Steps to Steam Clean a Couch

 Steps to a successful couch cleaning:

 - Step 1: Pre-vacuum the couch.

 - Step 2: Use a cleaning agent.